jeremiemartinez/jeremiemartinez.github.com/_posts/2016-01-14-devops-on-android.md

 To get continuous delivery, having a strong continuous integration is mandatory.
 It has been around Android environment for some time now, but to be clear let's see a reminder.

 First of all, every Android application should have a continuous integration.
-Yes it is said.
+Yes I said it.
 Indeed, it provides several benefits that cannot be ignored when building an app nowadays.
 In my opinion, its best advantages are:

-* Build automation: no more : “but it builds on my machine“.
+* Build automation: no more “but it builds on my machine“.
 It must build everywhere.
 * Fail early: building after each push guarantees we break as early as possible.
 * Testing each build: make sure our tests are always run.
 * Constant packaging: prevent human mistakes when packaging our binary.